lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Spray ejection of micron-sized droplets of liquid neutral water containing free amino acids (glycine, L-alanine) results in peptide formation (up to 6-mer) at the air-water interface.
 The surface of the droplets acts as a dry environment that shifts the equilibrium of the reaction towards condensation.
 This occurs at ambient conditions without any other reagents, catalysts, or radiation.

 ### Polynucleotides (prebiotic RNA syntheses)

+Huang, W. & Ferris, J. P. (2006). '[**One-Step, Regioselective Synthesis of up to 50-mers of RNA Oligomers by Montmorillonite Catalysis**](https://pubs.acs.org/doi/abs/10.1021/ja061782k)'. *Journal of the American Chemical Society*, 128(27), pp.8914–8919. doi:10.1021/ja061782k.

+>Nucleotides adenine (A) and uracil (U) activated on the 5'-phosphate group with 1-methyladenine reacted in the presence of montmorillonite clay catalyst in water at pH 8 to form RNA oligomers up to 50-mers in only one day of continuous reaction.
+Corresponding reaction with cytosine (C) gave slightly slower polymerisation, yielding up to 25-mers after 9 days.
+The phosphodiester bond formation was regioselective, with 74\% being 3'-5' linked for the A nucleotides.

+Song, X. *et al.* (2024). '[**Wet–dry cycles cause nucleic acid monomers to polymerize into long chains**](https://pmc.ncbi.nlm.nih.gov/articles/PMC11626162/)'. *Proceedings of the National Academy of Sciences*, 121(49), e2412784121. doi:10.1073/pnas.2412784121.

+>Starting with pure DNA nucleotides (A, C, G, T) in water at 10 mM total concentration, two rounds of wet-dry cycling at 85 C for 30 minutes in the dry phase led to formation of up to long oligomers of DNA (over 30-mers).
+Repeating with pure uracil nucleotides (U: uridine monophosphate) gave up to 53-mer oligo-RNA.

 Deamer, D. (2021). '[**Where Did Life Begin?
 Testing Ideas in Prebiotic Analogue Conditions**](https://www.mdpi.com/2075-1729/11/2/134)'. *Life*, 11(2), p.134. doi:10.3390/life11020134.